jspaaks/notes-contributor-roles/README.md

 Notes:

 1. Concepts such as "design", "architecture", and "conceptualization" are some of the most valued/prestigious categories for researchers, but they are not well represented in Allcontributors terms (`ideas`, ?).
 See SCoRo's "intellectual" roles for a better list.
+Maybe the problem goes away if you interpret those "important" roles as author roles?
 1. Conversion sources that are bigger concepts than the targets cannot be safely converted, hence I've crossed out the targets.
-For converting from sdruskat.net to Zenodo/DataCite, that basically leaves only `Other`, which isn't a meaningful term.
-So in our decision making, perhaps Zenodo/DataCite schema terms can be ignored -- whatever we come up with likely maps to Zenodo/DataCite's `Other` term regardless.
+In our decision making, perhaps Zenodo/DataCite schema terms should be ignored -- whatever the source key, it will likely map to Zenodo/DataCite's `Other` term regardless.
 1. mapping `Allcontributors:design` to `sdruskat.net:conceptualization` would feel like a mismatch; even though a designer conceptualizes something, the (visual) design is not what defines the software project.
 1. One could use the `allcontributors` bot to do its thing; `CONTRIBUTORS.md` would then be the single source of truth about contributors.
 Then, use a to-be-created tool to sync `CONTRIBUTORS.md` to `CITATION.cff`, maybe based on GitHub aliases?
 Insert `contributors[i].alias` in CFF using `CONTRIBUTORS.md` when alias is missing from CFF, but don't add names (requires splitting names into name parts, an unsolvable problem).
 1. For CodeMeta, `Role` and `roleName` allow you to write down the exact role name without the need for conversion, but consumption by machines is limited unless people choose to observe the implicit rule about `roleName` being an enum.